 - In accordance with the Code of Practice, any applications for road work projects involving water, gas, electric, telecommunication, drainage or roads must be made by the utility company or States body concerned.
 It will not be acceptable for contractors to make this application on their behalf.

-- Applications for other reasons such as for tree felling, removals, scaffolding, skips etc. must be made in writing (on the appropriate form below) to Traffic and Highway Services These can be emailed (email@example.com) posted, faxed or brought into the offices at Bulwer Avenue.
+- Applications for other reasons such as for tree felling, removals, scaffolding, skips etc. must be made in writing (on the appropriate form below) to Traffic and Highway Services These can be emailed (firstname.lastname@example.org), posted or brought into the offices at Edward T Wheadon House.

 Suspension of Parking

-- Permission can be given by Traffic & Highway Services for disc-parking or an unloading bay to be suspended, in which case warning signs are put out and parking/unloading is not allowed between the signs for the duration of time specified on the signs.
+- Permission can be given by Traffic & Highway Services for approved parking, disc parking or an unloading bay to be suspended. in this circumstance, warning signs are put out and parking is not allowed between the signs for the duration of time specified on the signs.

 - Parking is only suspended if absolutely necessary, for reasons such as to allow work to be carried out on that road, to allow removal lorries to park, or to allow loading or unloading.

-- Requests to suspend parking must be made to Traffic & Highway Services two clear working days in advance of the suspension.
-If the suspension period is greater than a week further procedures are required and contact should be made with to Traffic and Highway Services on Tel: 243400.
+- Requests to suspend parking must be made to Traffic & Highway Services 7 clear working days in advance of the suspension.
+If the suspension period is greater than a week further procedures are required and contact should be made with Traffic and Highway Services on Tel: 221000.